-You may obtain a Gold Seal Certificate upon completing a CPE certificate program.
-Requirements for successful completion of CPE certificate programs vary and are subject to change.
-If you have questions regarding your student record or progress toward completing a certificate, please contact us at CPE@austin.utexas.edu.
+You may be eligible to obtain a Gold Seal Certificate upon successfully completing the requirements of a CPE certificate program.
+Requirements for certificate programs vary and are subject to change.
+Instructors are responsible for determining if a student has met the requirements for a certificate, which can include meeting academic standards, attendance requirements, etc. Most certificate programs award Gold Seal Certificates as digital documents, so you can easily share your accomplishment on LinkedIn or another online platform, or you can print a physical copy, if desired.
+If you have questions regarding your student record or progress toward completing a certificate, please contact your instructor or email CPE@austin.utexas.edu.

 Copy of Certificate or Transcript Request

-If you would like a digital or paper replacement or additional copy of your certificate or a transcript of professional education coursework, please complete the CPE Certificate/Professional Transcript Request Form.
+If you would like a replacement or additional copy of your certificate or a transcript of professional education coursework, please complete the CPE Certificate/Professional Transcript Request Form.
 Processing and delivery is typically within seven to 14 days of your request and standard fees apply.
-Next day processing is available for an additional $10 plus any shipping provider costs.
 Please make checks or money orders payable to The University of Texas at Austin.

-Withdrawal, transfer, and refund policies vary by course and program.
+Refund and transfer policies vary by course and program.
 To determine which set of policies apply to yours, find the Policy Code in the Additional Information section at the bottom of the webpage for your course or certificate program, then match the code to the policies below.

 Policy Code A

-Refunds will not be given, but you may substitute another attendee in your place if you are unable to attend, at no additional cost.
+Refunds will not be given once enrolled, but you may substitute another attendee in your place if you are unable to attend, at no additional cost.
 Please email CPE@austin.utexas.edu with the substitute’s name and email address at least one full business day before the start of the course.